-General Advice
+General Advice for Examiners

-Examiners are asked to read and digest thoroughly all the information set out in the document Instructions for Examiners sent as part of the stationery pack.
-It is essential for the smooth running of the examination that these instructions are adhered to by all.
+You are asked to read and digest thoroughly all the information set out in the document Instructions for Examiners sent as part of the stationery pack.
+It is essential that these instructions are adhered to by all.

-Particular attention should be paid to the following instructions regarding marking.
+Particular attention should be paid to the following instructions regarding marking:

-- Examiners must be positive in their approach.
-Look for opportunities to reward rather than penalise. - Make sure that you are familiar with the questions and the relevant mark schemes. - Familiarise yourself with the descriptors for each section of each assessment grid.
-See information below regarding advice on awarding marks using banded mark schemes. - For questions at Foundation and Higher tier where an approximate word count is advised, the whole task must be marked and no marks are to be deducted for exceeding the word limit.
+- as an examiner you must be positive in your approach.
+Look for opportunities to reward rather than penalise - make sure that you are familiar with the questions and the relevant mark schemes - familiarise yourself with the descriptors for each section of each assessment grid.
+See information below regarding advice on awarding marks using banded mark schemes - for questions at Foundation and Higher Tier where an approximate word count is advised, the whole task must be marked and no marks are to be deducted for exceeding the word limit.

-Translation into Spanish
+Translation into French